MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 5. Now follow the installation guide for the setup of the ROS TCP Endpoint.
 Skip the docker setup step unless you specifically want to use this method.
 Ensure you follow the ROS2 section, not ROS1: https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md

-6. The installation guide will also guide you through installing the ROS TCP Connector addon in Unity.
-Once You've completed the `Unity Setup` section you're good to go - dont worry about the `Install Unity Robotics Demo`, its not needed for this project.

 7. Run the ROS TCP Endpoint.
 You should see something like the following output in your Ubuntu terminal running the Endpoint:

    `[INFO] [1778595777.518194872] [UnityEndpoint]: Starting server on 172.28.87.13:10000`

-put following lines in the unity setup section
-   `[INFO] [1778595783.216133306] [UnityEndpoint]: Connection from 172.28.80.1`
-   `[INFO] [1778595783.358052132] [UnityEndpoint]: RegisterSubscriber(/cntrl, <class 'geometry_msgs.msg._point.Point'>) OK`
-   `etc`

 To make setup easier for future it's advisable to source the ROS2 and workspace `setup.bash` files in your `.bashrc`.
 This will source ROS and your ROS workspace whenever you launch a new terminal: